Grade Level

 Doing is believing.
 Solar Schoolhouse offers hands-on, student-centered activities that demonstrate how solar energy can be harnessed and used.
 Ideal for elementary and middle school, projects include solar ovens (thermal), solar whirligigs (photovoltaic), and DIY solar panels (photovoltaic).
 All materials are available for purchase as classroom kits at the School Store tab.

-So Happy Together: Solar and Pollinators Interactive Lesson
+Cover Image for So Happy Together: Solar and Pollinators Interactive Lesson

 Source: Solar Empowered Schools